Table of Contents

 3. The Window Shot(s)

 When you have a nice window view you want to capture, we recommend shooting a third shot specifically for the windows.
 Expose to the windows and point a high-powered flash directly at the window frames.

-This may sound strange, but the flash pointed directly at the window frames will make the blending process in the post significantly easy.
+This may sound strange, but the flash pointed directly at the window frames will make the blending process in the post significantly easier.

-It’s much easier to have the flash off-camera for this but on camera can work if the flash is powerful enough and the windows are not too far away.
+It’s much easier to have the flash off-camera for this, but on-camera can work if the flash is powerful enough and the windows are not too far away.

-Experiment with angles to ensure a shot with the least flash reflections and if you can eliminate them entirely, turn off your flash and shoot one shot without the flash in addition to your flash frames – just make sure not to adjust the camera exposure at all.
+Experiment with angles to ensure a shot with the least flash reflections and if you can eliminate them entirely, turn off your flash and shoot one shot without the flash in addition to your flash frames—just make sure not to adjust the camera exposure at all.

 Why Shoot Flambient for Real Estate Photography?